-Have you ever been enraged and had to bite your tongue to keep from saying something regrettable ?
+Have you ever been livid and had to bite your tongue to keep from saying something regrettable ?
 That’s a filter.
-Have you ever used water from the door of a refrigerator and had your thirst immediately relieved?
-That’s due to a filter.
+Have you ever used water from the refrigerator door and had your thirst immediately relieved?
+That’s the filter.
 Filters keep toxicity in check and avoid annoying consequences.
-You filter your words for amity, you filter your water for health, why wouldn’t you filter your air?
+You filter your words for amity, you filter your water for health, why not filter your air?

-Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have a loved one with a low immune system or someone who’s highly susceptible to sickness.
-Even if nobody has respiratory issues in your family, you’ll be immediately surprised by the almost instant change from a basic air filter to a High Efficiency one.
+Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have a loved one with a low immune system or someone who’s highly susceptible to sickness.
+Even if nobody has respiratory issues in your home, you’ll be immediately surprised by the almost instant change from a basic air filter to a High Efficiency system.

 If you’re not interested in such a high-grade air filtration system, there are several other options to help keep your home’s air clean.
-From standard air cleaners to electronic air cleaners, see below to help decide which air filtration and purification system is right for your family.
+From basic air cleaners to electronic air cleaners, see below to help determine which air filtration and purification system is right for your family.